 Here is a font that can make your content look calm and relaxing – just the thing your readers want when they are stressed out.
 Peace Sans shows the letters in neat curves and shapes, and is ideal for websites, logos, brochures, and presentations.

-Cornerstone might not be the best font for websites, but if you like to experiment with new fonts, this might be a great one to consider.
+Cornerstone is a unique choice for websites, but if you like to experiment with new fonts, this might be a great one to consider.
 It’s an all-caps type font introduced by Zac Freeland.
-We just felt you would love unique options.

-If your nonprofit’s website is loaded with thick and bold fonts, what you might need is something like the slim font to offset your content visually.
+If your nonprofit’s website is loaded with thick and bold fonts, what you might need is something like Slim to offset your content visually.
 Use it in mild promotional content like social media posts.